Masahiro Shinoda

+Masahiro Shinoda (篠田 正浩, Shinoda Masahiro) was a Japanese film director, whose career spanned over four decades and covered a wide range of genres and styles.
+He was one of the central figures of the Japanese New Wave during the 1960s and 1970s.
+He directed films for Shochiku Studio from 1960 to 1965, before turning to independent cinema from 1966 onward.
+His film style was characterized by socially marginalized characters, many of whom turn to crime or suicide, and meticulous attention to pictorial beauty.
+He drew on traditional Japanese fiction and theater and some of his films bear the influence of Kenji Mizoguchi, whom he admired.

 Early life

-Shinoda attended Waseda University, where he studied theater and also participated in the Hakone Ekiden long distance race.
+Shinoda was born on March 9, 1931, in Gifu Prefecture and attended Waseda University, where he studied theater and also participated in the Hakone Ekiden long-distance race.

 Career

-He joined the Shōchiku Studio in 1953 as an assistant director, where he worked on films by such directors as Yasujirō Ozu.
+Shinoda joined the Shōchiku Studio in 1953 as an assistant director, where he worked on films by such directors as Yasujirō Ozu.
 He debuted as a director in 1960 with One-Way Ticket for Love, which he also scripted.

 His focus on youth and the cultural and political turmoil of 1960s Japan made him a central figure in the Shōchiku New Wave alongside Nagisa Ōshima and Yoshishige Yoshida.
 He worked in a variety of genres, from the yakuza film (Pale Flower) to the samurai film (Assassination), but he particularly became known for his focus on socially marginal characters and for an interest in traditional Japanese theater, which found its greatest expression in Double Suicide, in which actors are manipulated like Bunraku puppets.
 He also was interested in sports, directing a documentary on the 1972 Winter Olympics.
 Also known for his collaborations with such artists as Shūji Terayama and Tōru Takemitsu, Shinoda left Shōchiku in 1965 to form his own production company, Hyōgensha.

+He retired from directing after the release of Spy Sorge, a biopic on the life of Richard Sorge, in 2003.